xavierScript/xavierScript/README.md

 * Software architecture
 * Performance and scalability

-I use real projects—including Sabipen—as a laboratory for applying what I learn.
+I use real projects as a laboratory for applying what I learn.

 ---